What's The Problem?

 This level of data involves the process of surveying the visible utility features such as manholes, catch basins, valves, fire hydrants, and gas risers.
 If they have already been surveyed, checking the surveyed locations for their accuracy.
 This data is compiled with the Quality Level D data and both levels are labeled accordingly.
 Quality Level C data could, and often will, conflict with the Quality Level D data and raise questions as to the locations of some underground utility lines.

 This level of data involves horizontally designating the underground utilities on the surface using paint or flags.
 For example, by markings provided through an 811 call or by contacting a private utility locating company like Trinity Subsurface.
-Electromagnetic and ground-penetrating radar equipment, as well as other private utilities lactating techniques, are harnessed.
+Electromagnetic and ground-penetrating radar equipment, as well as other private utilities locating techniques, are harnessed.
 The utilities are located with their location marked on the ground surface.
 While this data can be highly accurate, it is still an approximate location and typically does not provide depth information.
 This data is added to the data collected from Quality Levels D and C. The designated utilities are surveyed and added to the drawing, comprising the results of a Quality Level B investigation.

 This level of data involves physically locating the actual utility – often by ‘potholing.’
 It is typically the most accurate form of data.
 Once the utility is potholed it is located horizontally and vertically by survey measurements.
 Potholing, or “daylighting”, utilities is also the only reliable way to confirm the size or existence of concrete encased duct banks.
 If inches count and vertical measurements are needed, Potholing is the most reliable way to obtain the data.